Missile launch or storm repairs? Flurry of activity fuels speculation of North Korea test

 Although North Korea could roll out a new weapons system, there are no indications that the country is looking at “lashing out” ahead of the expected military parade, the commander of U.S. military forces in South Korea said last week.

-Reporting by Josh Smith.
-Additional reporting by Hyonhee Shin.
-Editing by Gerry Doyle
+Reporting by Josh Smith; Additional reporting by Hyonhee Shin; Editing by Gerry Doyle and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.